 Cut up old jumpers that have started to unravel and use them for hanging-basket liners in the summer.
 You may also see birds reuse the jumpers again when they peck out strands for their nests.

-This is a great use of the polystyrene packaging that comes with just about any large delivery we receive.
-Break-up the polystyrene (thus re-cycling it) and put into the bottom of garden tubs – this way you don’t use as much compost and the tubs are also lighter and easier to move around the garden.
+This is a great use of the non-recyclable polystyrene packaging that comes with just about any large delivery we receive.
+Break-up the polystyrene and put into the bottom of garden tubs – this way you don’t use as much compost and the tubs are also lighter and easier to move around the garden.

-Sheets of newspaper (6-8 layers) can be placed just beneath the soil surface surrounding plants, wetted by a watering can or sprayer, then covered with a thin layer of soil or mulch.
+Sheets of newspaper (6-8 layers) can be placed just beneath the soil surface surrounding plants, wet it with a watering can or sprayer, then cover with a thin layer of soil or mulch.
 The paper acts as a barrier to weed growth and stops sunlight penetrating the surface.

-Car boot sales are a great source for tools, buckets, netting, pots, gloves and all sorts of things for the garden at bargain prices.
+Car boot sales are great places to pick up tools, buckets, netting, pots, gloves and all sorts of things for the garden at bargain prices.

 This can produce toxic chemicals as well as carbon dioxide which contributes to climate change.

 Two thirds of us have converted our front gardens into driveways.
 What a waste, we should be preserving biodiversity.
 Come on, help your local wildlife, don’t follow the trend!